 Can I get a debt consolidation loan with bad credit?

 Debt consolidation loan comparison

 Many online websites provide a debt consolidation comparison function to make things easier.
-Don’t rely on these entirely as they may not have been updated and you could miss a better deal.
+Don’t rely on these entirely, as they may not have been updated, and you could miss a better deal.

 If you want to compare debt consolidation loans with a poor credit score, you may want to consider each lender’s maximum APR as well.
 This is the maximum interest and fees you can be charged if approved for the loan.

 How to get a debt consolidation loan with bad credit